What Are Chromosomes and What Do They Do, Chromosome

 To better understand the type of experimental results that researchers were obtaining at this time, consider a heterozygous individual that inherited dominant maternal alleles for two genes on the same chromosome (such as A and B) and two recessive paternal alleles for those same genes (such as a and b).
 If the genes are linked, one would expect this individual to produce gametes that are either AB or ab with a 1:1 ratio.
 If the genes are unlinked, the individual should produce AB, Ab, aB, and ab gametes with equal frequencies, according to the Mendelian concept of independent assortment.
 Because they correspond to new allele combinations, the genotypes Ab and aB are nonparental types that result from homologous recombination during meiosis.
 Parental types are progeny that exhibit the same allelic combination as their parents.
 Morgan and his colleagues, however, found that when they test crossed such heterozygous individuals to a homozygous recessive parent (AaBb × aabb), both parental and nonparental cases occurred.
 For example, 950 offspring might be recovered that were either AaBb or aabb, but 50 offspring would also result that were either Aabb or aaBb.
 These results suggested that linkage occurred most often, but a significant minority of offspring were the products of recombination.

-One of the experiments in Morgan's lab involving the crosses of flies for two traits, body color (gray or black) and wing shape (normal and vestigial), demonstrated the recombination events that lead to the development of nonparental phenotypes (Figure 13.3).
+One of the experiments in Morgan's lab involving the crosses of flies for two traits, body color (gray or black) and wing shape (normal and vestigial), demonstrated the recombination events that lead to the development of nonparental phenotypes (Figure below).

-Figure 13.3 This figure shows unlinked and linked gene inheritance patterns.
+Figure.
+This figure shows unlinked and linked gene inheritance patterns.
 In (a), two genes are located on different chromosomes so independent assortment occurs during meiosis.
 The offspring have an equal chance of being the parental type (inheriting the same combination of traits as the parents) or a nonparental type (inheriting a different combination of traits than the parents).
 In (b), two genes are very close together on the same chromosome so that no crossing over occurs between them.
 Therefore, the genes are always inherited together and all the offspring are the parental type.
 In (c), two genes are far apart on the chromosome such that crossing over occurs during every meiotic event.
 The recombination frequency will be the same as if the genes were on separate chromosomes. (d) The actual recombination frequency of fruit fly wing length and body color that Thomas Morgan observed in 1912 was 17 percent.
 A crossover frequency between 0 percent and 50 percent indicates that the genes are on the same chromosome and crossover sometimes occurs.

 Genetic Maps